Class: Numeric

 #with_commasString

-Formats the numeric value as a string with commas separating thousands.
+Formats the numeric value with commas as thousands separators.

 Examples: